VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 It was a long time coming but finally I had an excuse to push CMake up my learning priority queue.
 It's a tool I long respected and now it's certainly my weapon of choice when it comes to build systems.
-But it can be quite annoying to learn and following ye olde "not made here syndrome" I've decided to go ahead and write down some of the things that I not only find important, but also that I find can go somewhat unsaid when you're learning CMake "in the wild" as a lot it is just "assumed" from you, the
+It can, however, be quite annoying to learn and so, following ye olde "not made here syndrome", I've decided to go ahead and write down some of the things that I not only find important, but also that I find can go somewhat unsaid when you're learning CMake "in the wild" as a lot it is just "assumed" from you, the